A. ARTICLES AWARDS

 The Antitrust Writing Awards’ goal is to promote antitrust scholarship and competition advocacy by recognizing and awarding the best articles published in the antitrust law and law & economics fields.

-Articles eligible must have been published in print or electronic format in 2012 in English.
+Articles eligible must have been accepted for publication, published or released in print or electronic format in 2013 in English.
 Articles can be co-authored.
 Authors eligible are individuals.
 Articles must be made freely available on the Internet (SSRN, academic websites...) or on the Awards website for the purpose of these Awards in order to allow the Jury to vote.
 Articles are classified in Academic and Business categories.
-The Academic category comprises articles published or accepted for publication in academic peer-reviewed journals, whereas the Business category comprises articles published in professional publications, such as newsletters, client briefs, memoranda, blogs.
+The Academic category comprises articles published or accepted for publication in academic peer-reviewed journals or chapters of academic books, whereas the Business category comprises articles published in professional publications, such as non-peer reviewed journals, newsletters, client briefs, memoranda, blogs.
 Each of these categories is sub-divided as follow: